Tak783/healthmax/README.md

 3. A separate test helper Swift package to support extensions like `XCTest+Result`
 4. Move permission request views and logic from `QuizFeature` into standalone feature packages
 5. Move `Coordinator` into `CorePresentation` or a dedicated navigation package
 6. Move generic supporting views into a shared components package (same with `DesignSystem`)
+7. Use a new quiz service instead of saving data manually
-7. Add missing UI states — e.g., when Apple Health permission is skipped
+8. Add missing UI states — e.g., when Apple Health permission is skipped
+9. Show notification for re-engagmemt after user closes the app

-Thank you for your consideration.
+10. Other suggestions as doumented earlier in README Thank you for your consideration.